DataSeer/dataseer-ml/Readme.md

 ## Training the classification models

+The classifier models are relying on the [DeLFT](https://github.com/kermitt2/delft) deep learning library, which is integrated in Grobid.

 After assembling the training data, the classification models can be trained with the following command:

 >